MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ## <a name="data"></a>  basic_string_view::data

-Returns a raw non-owning pointer to the character sequence of the object that was used to construct the string_view.
+Returns a raw non-owning pointer to the const character sequence of the object that was used to construct the string_view.

 ```cpp
 constexpr value_type *data() const noexcept;